AztecProtocol/aztec-packages/docs/docs/concepts/foundation/main.md

 title: Foundational Concepts
 ---

-As a layer 2 rollup on Ethereum, the Aztec network includes components that look similar to other layer 2 networks, but since it handles private state it also includes many new components.

-Aztec offers developers the ability to create applications that give users:
+Aztec Labs is building a layer 2 rollup on Ethereum focused on 3 things:

 - Data privacy
 - Confidentiality